Getting your team back on the road in 2021 is going to take creative thinking.

 “Eliminate presence pain points and consider presence-free options.”

 Digital channels are becoming instrumental in helping sales teams nurture new relationships.
 Teams working with messaging tools are starting to feel more comfortable as they rely on them daily to communicate with their team and interact with customers.

 This is the time to start leveraging your in-house designers and creative resources to build powerful stories that engage and deliver informative messages.
 Start making use of social media since people are spending most of their time online and are probably a lot easier to engage and connect with.

 Staying visible and valuable to your customers.

-The key is to remain flexible and be willing to use your customer’s preferred communication route and understanding how it works compare to your platform of choice.
+The key is to remain flexible and be willing to use your customer’s preferred communication route and understand how it works compared to your platform of choice.